monero-project/monero/README.md

 specified either on the command line or in a configuration file passed by the `--config-file` argument.
-To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name of the argument without the leading dashes, for example `log-level=1`.
+To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name of the argument without the leading dashes, for example, `log-level=1`.

 To run in background: